Mobile Search Menu

 You know it's in there because you put it in there.
 (Of course, you can't discount the other people you live with putting it back in a different place than where they got it from.)
 You start moving jars and bottles and cans and boxes around, emptying the cabinet, even making unexpected discoveries — "Oh, that's where that bottle of molasses is that I last used in 2018" — only to realize that what you were looking for was somewhere else entirely.
 Ugh.
 Sounds like you need to learn know how to stock a pantry.

-How to stock a pantry with a fully stocked pantry.
+how to stock a pantry vertical

 Identifying what items you use on a regular basis is the first step, and that, in turn, will help simplify meal planning and preparation, according to Ría Safford, founder and CEO of organizational service RíOrganize, which has designed storage solutions for high-profile clients such as Chrissy Teigen and celebrity hairstylist Jen Atkin.